 Model development

-In a quad-rig trial the response Y was a n×4 matrix of Nephrops counts per observation (i=1,…,n) and cod-end (k=1,2,3,4).
-Each row Yi contained four counts (one for each cod-end) for length-bin li in haul hi.
-For example, for the 30mm length bin in haul 5, the response might be Yi=10,20,15,40 denoting that 10 Nephrops were counted in the first cod-end, 20 in the second, etc.
+In the quad-rig trial the response Yh,i was a 1×4 vector of Nephrops counts for a given haul (h=1,…,12), length-class (i=1,…,lh) and cod-end (j=1,2,3,4).
+For example, for the 30mm length bin in haul 5, the response might be Y5,30mm=10,20,15,40 denoting that 10 Nephrops were counted in the first cod-end, 20 in the second, etc.

 The response data are multivariate counts for which interest lies in describing how the relative proportions retained per length-class in each of the cod-ends varies as a function of the cod-end design (predominantly mesh size) and other explanatory variables.
-When trials consist of counts per category (cod-end), a starting distribution is the multinomial (Agresti, 2002) with probability mass function
+When trials result in counts per category (cod-end), a starting distribution is the multinomial (Agresti, 2002) with probability mass function